Some of the links on this site are affiliate links.

-Through their investments, Farmland LP is able to create significant value adds through making improvements to the land.
-As a result of these improvements, Farmland LP can generate 4x as much profit-per-acre of conventional farmers.
+Through their investments, Farmland LP is able to create significant value-adds through making improvements to the land.
+As a result of these improvements, Farmland LP can generate 4x as much profit-per-acre as conventional farmers.

 By capitalizing on this trend, Farmland LP has consistently been able to deliver results that have beat expectations year-over-year.